-As early as 2013, given the size and rapid growth of its major maintenance program budget, JCCBI added several positions within its various departments in order to provide an increased capacity to achieve its strategic goals.
+Given the size and rapid growth of its major maintenance program budget, JCCBI added several positions within its various departments in order to provide an increased capacity to achieve its strategic goals.
+Furthermore, JCCBI is revising its business model to incorporate best project management practices.
 With the help of a firm specializing in change management, JCCBI has identified the needs and established the priorities of a general integration and training program for new employees and managers.
-In addition, an analysis of the specific training needs for each department is in progress in order to establish a work plan to be implemented over the next few months.
+In addition, an analysis of the specific training needs for each department was performed in order to establish a work plan to be implemented over the next few months.